umass-cs-377/377-lab-pagetables/README.md

 * `exec.c`
 * `vm.c`

-While you can use `vim` to view the files, I would reccomend downloading them from the [xv6 repository](https://github.com/mit-pdos/xv6-public) on to your own computer, and open them with your editor of choice...unless that is vim for whatever reason you wierdo.
+Use `vim` to view the files.
+One can also download these files from the [xv6 repository](https://github.com/mit-pdos/xv6-public) and open them with the editor of choice.

 ### mmu.h